GREG LINDSAY

 Looking for a speaker who can help you make sense of the New/Post/Never-Normal?

-GREG LINDSAY regularly speaks to the world’s most innovative organizations about the future of cities, climate, work, AI, and the future of the future itself.
+GREG LINDSAY regularly speaks to the world’s most innovative organizations about the future of cities, real estate, AI, climate, and the future of the future itself.

-He speaks to companies (Microsoft, Deloitte, AECOM, Ford, Starbucks), organizations (U.S. Conference of Mayors, Canada Council for the Arts), member associations (ULI, NAHB, NAIOP, SIOR, FIA) and universities (Harvard, Yale, Princeton, NYU, McGill).
+He speaks to companies (Microsoft, Deloitte, AECOM, Ford, Starbucks), organizations (U.S. Conference of Mayors, Canada Council for the Arts), member associations (ULI, NAHB, NAIOP, SIOR) and universities (Harvard, Yale, Princeton, McGill) to name just a few.

 Below is a list of his speaking topics.
 If any pique your interest, email him.
-After all, there’s no time to think about the future like the present.
+After all, there’s no time like the present to think about the future.

 UPCOMING TALKS